 My review: With a single application, the crabgrass in my lawn started to die on the third day.

-Drive XLR8 is a water-based crabgrass formulation that I’ve found to be the most effective at controlling crabgrass and a couple of other stubborn weeds in lawns.
+Drive XLR8 is a water-based crabgrass formulation that I’ve found to be the most effective at controlling crabgrass and a few other stubborn weeds in lawns.

 Being a water-based concentrate, it is quickly absorbed by the target weeds, killing them systemically within a day or two.